compromise-evident/ProximitySieve/README.md

 <br>
 <br>

-# Best for primes of 310 digits or less
+# Best for primes up to 310 digits

 715 "consecutive composites" before hitting another prime is majority-natural for 310-digit primes.